 North Carolina has a long history of commitment to CCE.
-North Carolina Campus Compact (NCCC) is the leading statewide organization dedicated to supporting CCE on campuses across the state.
-One of its efforts to leverage NC's rich experience with CCE and further our leadership within the CCE movement is the Community of Practice, Inquiry, and Learning (COPIL) it facilitates.
-COPIL brings together practitioner-scholars who share interest in expanding, deepening, and integrating CCE as a strategy for individual, institutional, and community transformation.
-As practitionerscholars we are interested in being part of the ongoing inquiry that is helping to establish promising practices of, generate and apply theory to, and build a knowledge base around, CCE.
+North Carolina Campus Engagement (NCCE) is the leading statewide organization dedicated to supporting CCE on campuses across the state.
+One of its efforts to leverage NC's rich experience with CCE and further our leadership within the CCE movement is the Community of and Practice.
+Inquiry, Learning (COPIL) facilitates.
+COPIL brings together practitionerscholars who share an interest in expanding, deepening, and integrating CCE as a strategy for individual. institutional. and community transformation.
+As practitioner-scholars we are interested in being part of the ongoing inquiry that is helping to establish promising practices of, generate and apply theory to, and build a knowledge base around, CCE.

-Currently in our fourth year, COPIL has engaged in a variety of projects to deepen our understanding of the complexities and possibilities at the heart of CCE and to enhance the processes, relationships, and outcomes of CCE.
+COPIL has engaged in a variety of projects to deepen our understanding of the complexities and possibilities at the heart of CCE and to enhance the processes, relationships, and outcomes of CCE.
 Before embarking on this primer project we inquired into various ways participants in CCE understand some of the core concepts of the work and wrote about our reflections on the practices and possibilities associated with social justice in CCE.